 The certificates representing the Warrants (each, a “Warrant Certificate”) will provide, in the event of certain alterations of the Common Shares, that the number of Warrant Shares which may be acquired by a holder of Warrants upon the exercise thereof will be accordingly adjusted for the number and price of the securities issuable upon the occurrence of certain events including but not limited to any subdivision, consolidation or reclassification of the Common Shares, payment of dividends outside of the ordinary course, or amalgamation/merger of the Company.

 No fractional Warrant Shares will be issuable to any holder of Warrants upon the exercise thereof, and no cash or other consideration will be paid in lieu of fractional Warrant Shares.
 The holding of Warrants will not make the holder thereof a shareholder or entitle such holder to any right or interest in respect of the Warrant Shares except as expressly provided in the Warrant Certificate.
-Holders of Warrants will not have any voting or pre-emptive rights or any other rights enjoyed by shareholders.
+Holders of Warrants will not have any voting or pre emptive rights or any other rights enjoyed by shareholders.

 The Warrants will not be listed on the CSE and there is currently no market through which the Warrants may be sold.

+All references in this Offering Document to “dollars” or “$” are to Canadian dollars, unless otherwise stated.
 The Company is conducting a listed issuer financing under section 5A.2 of National Instrument 45-106 – Prospectus Exemptions.
 In connection with this offering, the Company represents the following is true:

 CAUTIONARY STATEMENT REGARDING FORWARD-LOOKING INFORMATION